coherentsolutionsinc/dotnet-fwdays-2021-project-tye-to-tie-dotnet-microservices/solution-2/README.md

 * **.vscode/launch.json** - launch configuration for Docker container debugging (used in demo to debug `companion-containerized-api` service).
 * **companion-containerized-api** - a .NET 5 service to generate random weather forecast information.
-* **companion-source-api** - a .NET 5 service which enriches weather forecast obtained from `companion-containerized-api` service city information.
+* **companion-source-api** - a .NET 5 service which enriches weather forecast obtained from `companion-containerized-api` service with city information.
 * **request.http** - a list of requests for the application (used in demo).
 * **tye.yaml** - configuration of `tye` tool.